amaalhov/technicalassessment/README.md

-# Getting Started with Create React App
+# Letshego React Assessment

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+This project had been hosted at https://assessment-amaal.web.app/ for your convenience.

-In the project directory, you can run:
+## Running the project locally

+Clone the repository and run the below command to install dependencies.
+If you run into issues with the command, delete node_models folder and try again.

+### `npm i`

+After installing dependencies, run following command to launch the project on local machine

 ### `npm start`